cavalcantelb/mytasks/README.md

 ![Linux Badge](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

+## MyTasks - Your tasks in one place!

+Application developed for studying purposes, written in pure JAVA, using the MySQL database and Apache NetBeans IDE.

-Contains an application that manages projects and tasks
+It is a project and task management application that allows the creation of projects and the association of tasks to them.